About DisabilityCare Australia

 What are the access requirements?

-Between July 2013 and July 2016, people living in the LGAs of Newcastle, Maitland and Lake Macquarie can access the scheme if they:
+Between July 2013 and July 2016, children living in South Australia can access the scheme if they:

-- have a permanent and significant disability that affects their ability to participate in the community or employment and they require care and support, or could benefit from early intervention
+- have a permanent and significant disability that affects their ability to participate in the community and they require care and support, or could benefit from early intervention requirements

 - meet residence requirements and